GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Status: open

 #### noradrenergic RCV_000251
-* Notes: Needs new CL term
+* Notes: New CL term available in GO 30/1/15
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### xenobiotic RCV_000357